S-Line Raleigh to Richmond project

-The S-Line is an under construction railway corridor in the U.S. states of North Carolina and Virginia.
-The line will be owned by the respective states' transport departments and served by Amtrak, and will provide a more direct service between Richmond and Raleigh when completed.
+The S-Line Raleigh to Richmond (R2R) project is a project to reconstruct part of the Seaboard Air Line Railroad main line in the U.S. states of North Carolina and Virginia.
+The line will be owned by the respective states' departments of transportation and served by Amtrak, and will provide a more direct service between Richmond and Raleigh when completed.
 The line is estimated to have served 25 million people by 2040.
-The track speed will be upgraded to 110 mph (178 km/h) from 79 mph (128 km/h).
+The track speed, which is currently at 30 mph for freight trains and 25 mph for passenger trains, will be upgraded so that passenger trains can have a top speed of 79 mph from Richmond, Virginia to Centralia, Virginia, 90 mph from Centralia to Collier (a location south of Petersburg, Virginia), and to 110 mph from Collier to Raleigh, North Carolina.

 History

 The S-Line, seen in orange.

-The line was proposed by the Richmond, Petersburg and Carolina Railroad in 1882 to the Virginia General Assembly and was granted a charter.
+The line was proposed by the Virginia and Carolina Railroad in 1882 to the Virginia General Assembly and was granted a charter.
 The railroad sold the charter to the city of Petersburg and began construction between Petersburg and Ridgeway Junction.
-In 1889, the Seaboard Air Line Railway purchased the line and extended it to Richmond.
-The Richmond, Petersburg and Carolina Railroad would be completed by 1900 and would merge with other predecessors into the Seaboard Air Line Railway.
-The line became the northernmost section of the Seaboard Air Line main line between Richmond and Tampa.
+In 1897, the Virginia and Carolina Railroad was purchased by the city of Petersburg, which renamed it to the Richmond, Petersburg and Carolina Railroad.
+The line line from Richmond to Ridgeway Junction began construction that year, and was opened in May 1900.
+On April 10, 1900, however, just a month before the railroad opened, the company was merged into the broader Seaboard Air Line Railway, and the line became the northernmost section of the Seaboard Air Line main line between Richmond and Tampa.

 In 1967, the railroad merged with the Atlantic Coast Railroad to form the Seaboard Coast Line Railroad.
-The Seaboard Air Line main line would be known as the S Line.
-The Seaboard Coast Line Railroad decided to abandon the section of the main line between Centralia and Petersburg and opted for consolidated operations on the former Atlantic Coast Railroad main line known as the "A Line".
+The Seaboard Air Line main line would be known as the S-Line.
+The Seaboard Coast Line Railroad decided to abandon the section of the main line between Centralia and Petersburg and opted for consolidated operations on the former Atlantic Coast Railroad main line known as the "A-Line".
 The section from Raleigh to Norlina would be known as the Norlina Subdivision.

-In 1980, the Seaboard Coast Line Railroad merged with the Chessie Systems to form CSX Transportation.
-In 1986, CSX Transportation abandoned the section of the S-Line between Norlina and Petersburg.
-CSX continued to own the abandoned right of way between Centralia and Norlina until 2019.
+In 1987, after the Seaboard System, the SCL's successor, merged with the Chessie System to form CSX Transportation the previous year, CSX officially abandoned the Norlina Subdivision north of Norlina.
+CSX continued to own the abandoned Norlina Subdivision trackage from Norlina to Petersburg until it was purchased by the states of Virginia and North Carolina in the early 2020s.

 In the 1990s, the federal government designated five high-speed rail corridors under the Intermodal Surface Transportation Efficiency Act.
 The S-Line was incorporated as a part of the Southeast High Speed Rail Corridor.